 ‘broken monocular’ (tomvdhr1, 2009).

 Varying your revision techniques is a good way to make the process more interesting and help you to think creatively about your subject.
-This blog post looks at one revision technique that you could try in the run up to your exams.
+This blog post looks at one revision technique that you could try in the run up to your exams or other timed assessments.

 Take a key topic that you are revising and look at the key components in your notes, lectures, reading, whatever you already have.
 Instead of just re-reading all of this, take a fresh look at it by creating a single page of notes covering the core issues.
 These notes can be divided into sections, typed or handwritten, and could use colour or diagrams in addition to text.